P-p-H-d/c-stl-comparison/README.md

 The goal is not to compare their performance (multiple benchmark already exist) but their other characteristics.

-To do this, the same simple program using vector will be implemented by the libraries in the more straight-forward way possible, and the resulted programs will be compared each other.
+To do this, the same simple programs will be implemented by the libraries in the more straight-forward way possible, for different kind of containers and for different types.
+Then the API ergonomics of each programs can be compared each other according to the user taste.

+Objective characteristics of the libraries are directly compared in this file.

 # Disclaimer